Symptoms and Diagnosis of Diabetes

 Types of Diabetes and Their Symptoms

-1. Type 1 Diabetes: This type occurs when the immune system mistakenly attacks and destroys insulin-producing beta cells in the pancreas.
-As a result, the body produces little to no insulin.
-Type 1 diabetes typically develops rapidly and is usually diagnosed in children and young adults.
+1. Type 1 Diabetes: This type occurs when the immune system treats insulin-producing beta cells as enemies and destroys them.
+As a result, little to no insulin is produced by the affected individual.
+Type 1 Diabetes Mellitus tends to have an acute onset and is found primarily in the pediatric and adolescent age groups.

 Symptoms: